dergigi/dergigi.github.io/bitcoin/lessons/index.md

 subtitle: What I've Learned from Falling Down the Bitcoin Rabbit Hole
 category: bitcoin
 description: 21 Lessons learned from falling down the Bitcoin rabbit hole.
 quote: "\"Oh, you foolish Alice!\" she said again, \"how can you learn lessons in here?
 Why, there's hardly room for you, and no room at all for any lesson-books!\""
 image: /assets/images/21-lessons-cover-rabbit.jpg
 ---

 [![21 Lessons - What I've Learned from Falling Down the Bitcoin Rabbit Hole](/assets/images/21-lessons-cover-rabbit.jpg)][preface]

-> "Oh, you foolish Alice!" she said again, "how can you learn lessons in here?
-> Why, there's hardly room for you, and no room at all for any lesson-books!"
+---

 <center>
   <p>Ready to enter Wonderland?<br/>